 How to format blog posts for search engines

-Now that your post is pretty and easy to scan and read by the humans, let’s talk about formatting for search engines.
+Now that your post is pretty and easily scannable by people, let’s talk about formatting for search engines.

-Use H Tags with your subheadings to improve SEO
+Use Heading Tags with your subheadings to improve SEO

 We talked about using subheadings to improve readability.
-H tags are code that show search engines that you are using subheadings and lets them know that these words are important.
+Heading tags (also known as H tags) are code that show search engines that you are using subheadings and lets them know that these words are important.

 To format your subheadings with H tags in WordPress, highlight the text and then click the drop-down arrow from Paragraph in the menu bar.
 Then, select the type of heading that you want to use.
 Heading 1 (H1) should be used for the title of your blog post, with the other headings used to indicate different levels of subheadings within your post.

 Think of H tags as an outline for your post.

 If you aren’t sure which H tag to use, just think of the different levels of subheadings as the outline of your post.
 Heading 2 (H2) is the most important subheading, followed by Heading 3 (H3), Heading 4 (H4), etc.